-The extent to the uptake of coupled modelling is still-largely limited, however, by several barriers.
-First, it places extreme demands on computational resources: the cost of running an extra model is often prohibitive for agencies with limited forecasting remits (e.g. only ocean forecasting).
-However, recognising the benefits acknowledged above, these agencies are exploring alternatives, such as coupling with a single-column mixed layer model, either in the atmosphere or the ocean (Voldoire et al., 2017; Lemarié et al., 2021).
-For the agencies with several remits (e.g. weather, marine, hydrology, air quality forecasting), coupled modelling is more attractive and has the potential to reduce the complexity of the modelling chains, as well as prevent large data transfers between platforms.
-The perspective of seamless predictive capability (Ruti et al, 2020), especially important during impactful extreme cyclonic or convective events, means km scale regional coupled systems are actively being developed in several centres (Sauvage et al., 2021; Lewis et al., 2019; Corale et al., 2023; Castillo et al., 2022).
-A second major barrier is data assimilation, which requires the processing of environmental observations, is itself a technically challenging problem which is made harder if you try and harmonise that across all the earth system components.
-The bigger challenge comes when doing coupled data assimilation itself; Ddata assimilation requires the calculation of an innovation (difference between the modelled and observed value) and then appropriately adjusting the model parameter space to create a state estimate that is optimised to best reflect understanding of model and observation errors.
-In coupled systems there are correlations between parameters in the different systems that need to be respected: for example, sea surface and air surface temperature are closely correlated.
+The extent of the uptake of coupled modelling is still limited, however, by several barriers.
+Firstly, it places extreme demands on computational resources: the cost of running an extra model is often prohibitive for agencies with limited forecasting remits (e.g. only ocean forecasting).
+However, recognising the benefits acknowledged above, these agencies are exploring alternatives, such as coupling with a singlecolumn mixed-layer model, either in the atmosphere or in the ocean (Voldoire et al., 2017; Lemarié et al., 2021).
+For the agencies with several remits (e.g. weather, marine, hydrology, air quality forecasting), coupled modelling is more attractive and has the potential to reduce the complexity of the modelling chains and to prevent large data transfers between platforms.

+A second major barrier is data assimilation, which requires the processing of environmental observations.
+It is itself a technically challenging problem which is made harder if one tries to harmonise it across all the Earth system components.
+Data assimilation requires the calculation of an innovation (difference between the modelled and observed value) and then appropriately adjusting the model parameter space to create a state estimate that is optimised to best reflect understanding of model and observation errors.
+In coupled systems, there are correlations between parameters in the different systems that need to be respected: for example, sea surface and air surface temperature are closely correlated.
 This creates an additional scientific and technical challenge that needs to be addressed in coupled forecasting systems (Penny and Hamill, 2017).
-The differing time scales inherent in ocean forecasting and atmospheric NWP is also problematic, though Lea et al. (£2015)} suggest using the shorter NWP based windows does allow for the retention of the longer oceanic time scales, as long as the memory inherited with cycling the system in time remains intact.
-This creates an additional scientific and technical challenge that needs to be addressed in coupled forecasting systems (Penny and Hamill, 2017).
-Nevertheless, strongly coupled data assimilation means an observation in one model can be beneficial for both models (Fu et al. (2021), Phillipson et al. (2021)) and allows for coupled observation operators.
-Indeed, remote sensed observations of the ocean (remote sensed SST, radiances, colour, ice freeboard) require filtering out an atmospheric signal, a task which could be dealt with by a coupled assimilation system instead of externally, which potentially introduces contradictory biases from other systems.
+The differing timescales inherent in ocean forecasting and atmospheric NWP are also problematic, though Lea et al. (2022) suggest that using the shorter NWP-based windows does allow the retention of the longer oceanic timescales, as long as the memory inherited with cycling the system in time remains intact.
+Nevertheless, strongly coupled data assimilation means an observation in one model can be beneficial for both models (Fu et al., 2021; Phillipson et al., 2021) and allows coupled observation operators.
+Indeed, remote-sensed observations of the ocean (remote-sensed SST, radiances, colour, ice freeboard) require filtering out an atmospheric signal, a task which could be dealt with by a coupled assimilation system instead of externally, which potentially introduces contradictory biases from other systems.

-Weaker barriers include the need for different frequency of running forecasts: ocean forecasts often run daily with a single deterministic member but the atmospheric and the wave forecasts require sub-daily ensembles with several members.
-In ensemble modelling, inflated spread schemes are often employed (e.g. in the SST), toand generate a much larger spread than the ocean uncertainty, and must be modified in coupled systems (Lea et al., 2022).
+Weaker barriers include the need for different frequency of running forecasts: ocean forecasts often run daily with a single deterministic member, but the atmospheric and the wave forecasts require sub-daily ensembles with several members.
+In ensemble modelling, inflated spread schemes are often employed (e.g. in the SST) to generate a much larger spread than the ocean uncertainty and must be modified in coupled systems (Lea et al., 2022).
 Nevertheless, the ocean and sea ice uncertainty needs thorough quantification against independent observational datasets for these schemes to be effective.
-Finally, simple bureaucratic barriers such as the constraint of a common forcing model in international projects can also prevent the adoption of coupled modelling.
+Finally, simple bureaucratic barriers, such as the constraint of a common forcing model in international projects, can also prevent the adoption of coupled modelling.